syncfusion-content/asp.netwebforms-docs/aspnet/MaskeditTextbox/Integration.md

-The output of NumericTextbox controls with two-way angular bindingis as follows.
+The output of NumericTextbox controls with two-way angular binding is as follows.

 ![](Integration_images/Integration_img1.jpeg)